TheNotary/cshrp_websocket_edu/README.md

-x Create an object just for WebSocketReader x Create command for shutdown x Make it so the webserver can have two clients communicate to eachother x Make it so a C# client can connect to the server via SimpleWebsocketClient.Connect("127.0.0.1:80") x Clean up the server so it looks like SimpleWebsocketServer.Start() x Put it in a docker container
+x Create an object just for WebSocketReader x Create command for shutdown x Make it so the webserver can have two clients communicate to eachother x Clean up the server so it looks like SimpleWebsocketServer.Start() x Put it in a docker container
+- Make it so a C# client can connect to the server via SimpleWebsocketClient.Connect("127.0.0.1:80")
+- Pass in admin password as a parameter to new SimpleWebsocketServer(...)
 - Carve it into libraries for use in other projects